 The scales made the skin hard to cut through.

-Eve working hard scrubbing the blood off the deck of the boat.
 After everyone had eaten their fish and salad Corrie broke out the smore fixings.

 What a fun idea…snores out on the boat in a most beautiful protected code.